Phoenixx19/JumpKingRPC/README.md

 ![File](https://img.shields.io/badge/file-.dll-blue)

 Jump King RPC (or in short, JKRPC) is a Rich Presence client for Jump King. <br>
 JKRPC shows the in-game live data on your Discord status using Discord's Rich Presence.
-JKRPC can use:
+JKRPC uses presets to show:
 - Location of the player
 - Story mode chosen
 - Jumps, falls, number of sessions, number of attempts